-Respiratory Syncytial Virus (RSV), is a member of the Pneumovirus genus within the family Paramyxoviridae.
+Respiratory syncytial virus (RSV), is a member of the genus Pneumovirus within the family Paramyxoviridae.
 RSV usually causes mild, cold-like symptoms.
-Most people recover in a week or two, but RSV can be serious, especially for infants and older adults.
+Most people recover in a week or two, but RSV can be serious, especially in infants and older adults.

 RSV is a most common cause of pneumonia and bronchiolitis in infants and young children.

-- RSV attach to host cells via the surface glycoprotein.
+- RSV attaches to host cells via the surface glycoprotein.